 - ‘Lucky escape mate!’
 (Implying that being without children is an enviable state to most men, even though the poor health of men aging without children shows this is far from being the case).

 - ‘Charlie Chaplin was fathering them into his 80s.’
 (Implying that men can go on fathering children until well into old age, even though research shows that is definitely the exception rather than the norm).

-The language & stereotypes used to describe people without children ageing or otherwise is often deeply unkind.
-At best we are seen as selfish hedonists who chose not to have children so we could have more holidays & a nice lie in at the weekend to truly horrible descriptions of selfish immature people who have no stake in society and even suggestions we should be excluded from voting or from being politicians as our lack of children makes us unable to understand “normal” people.
-It doesn’t get much more unkind than that
+The language & stereotypes used to describe people without children aging or otherwise is often deeply unkind.
+At best we are seen as selfish hedonists who chose not to have children so we could have more holidays & a nice lie-in at the weekend to truly horrible descriptions of selfish immature people who have no stake in society and even suggestions we should be excluded from voting or from being politicians as our lack of children makes us unable to understand “normal” people.
+It doesn’t get much more unkind than that.

-The practical effect of this unkindness, of this invisibility and judgement is policy, & planning on ageing that assumes all older people have children and services for older people that rely on them having someone which in the majority of cases is their child, to smooth the way & makes things work.
+The practical effect of this unkindness, of this invisibility and judgment, is policy, & planning on aging that assumes all older people have children and services for older people that rely on them having someone which in the majority of cases is their child, to smooth the way & makes things work.

-Being kind, thinking before we speak, putting ourselves in other people’s shoes, all of these make a big difference to groups who already feel marginalised & excluded.
-Show people from marginalised groups that you are listening & acknowledge their concerns.
+Being kind, thinking before we speak, putting ourselves in other people’s shoes, all of these make a big difference to groups who already feel marginalized & excluded.
+Show people from marginalized groups that you are listening & acknowledge their concerns.

 Kindness can make a better society for us all; kindness can – can you?